Sonic the Hedgehog (8-bit video game)

-is a 1991 side-scrolling platform game.
-It is a companion to the 16-bit Sega Genesis game Sonic the Hedgehog for the 8-bit Game Gear and Master System consoles.
-Ancient—a studio founded by composer Yuzo Koshiro for the project—developed the game and Sega published it to promote the handheld Game Gear.
-The 8-bit Sonic is a side-scrolling video game similar in style to the 16-bit game, but reduced in complexity to fit the 8-bit systems.
+is a 1991 platform video game developed by Ancient and published by Sega for the 8-bit Master System and Game Gear.
+It is a companion to the original Sonic the Hedgehog that was developed for the 16-bit Sega Genesis.
+The 8-bit Sonic is a side-scrolling game similar in style to the 16-bit game, albeit reduced in complexity to fit the 8-bit systems.
+Ancient, a studio founded by composer Yuzo Koshiro, was contracted to develop the 8-bit Sonic game.

-The premise and story of the 8-bit Sonic are identical to that of the 16-bit game: as the anthropomorphic hedgehog Sonic, the player races through levels to rescue the imprisoned animals Doctor Robotnik plots to turn into robots.
-Gameplay is similar; Sonic collects rings while avoiding obstacles, but is paced slightly slower as the 8-bit version focuses more on exploration.
+The premise and story of the 8-bit Sonic game are identical to that of the 16-bit game: as the anthropomorphic hedgehog Sonic, the player races through levels to rescue the imprisoned animals Doctor Robotnik plots to turn into robots.
+Gameplay is similar, Sonic collects rings while avoiding obstacles, but is paced much slower as the 8-bit version focuses more on exploration.
 While some level themes, such as Green Hill Zone, are borrowed from the 16-bit game, others are original.
 It also features a different soundtrack from Koshiro, which comprises new material alongside some rearrangements of Masato Nakamura's tracks for the 16-bit game.

-Reviewers acclaimed the 8-bit Sonic for its level variety, visuals, gameplay, and audio.
+Reviewers acclaimed the 8-bit Sonic game for its level variety, visuals, gameplay, and audio.
 Many believed that it compared favorably to its 16-bit counterpart, although some criticism was directed at its low difficulty and short length.
 Game journalists retrospectively considered it one of the best Game Gear and Master System games.
-The 8-bit Sonic has been rereleased through Sonic game compilations and Nintendo's Virtual Console.
+The 8-bit Sonic game has been rereleased through Sonic game compilations and Nintendo's Virtual Console.
 It received several sequels, beginning with Sonic the Hedgehog 2 in 1992.
 It was also Ancient's first game and the only Sonic game they developed.